firstname.lastname@example.orgSteve Butler Chartered Surveyors Courtyard Business Centre, 41a Southwold Drive, Nottingham NG8 1PA

-> Steve Butler Chartered Surveyor has lived in Nottingham all his life and is thus very familiar with the area.
+Steve Butler Chartered Surveyor has lived in Derby and Nottingham all his life and is thus very familiar with the area.
 He attended Nottingham Trent University to take his Chartered Surveyors examinations.
-Steve has been surveying, valuing and managing a portfolio of properties in Nottingham since qualifying as Chartered Surveyor in 1992.
+Steve has been surveying, valuing and managing a portfolio of properties in Derby and Nottingham since qualifying as Chartered Surveyor in 1992.
 Steve Butler has also passed the Government's Home Inspector Examinations and is a qualified commercial energy surveyor and associate member of the Chartered Institution of Legal Executives.

 If you are you buying a property in Nottingham and Derby then a pre-purchase Building or Homebuyers Survey may help avoid future expenses.